George-Gou/George-Gou/README.md

 - ## 👋 你好呀！ I’m Gravpher.

-- 🎓 I come from Chinese academy of sciences，major in geophysics and geodesy
+- 🎓 I come from Chinese academy of sciences，major in geodesy

 - 👀 I’m interested in machine learning and digital signal processing